datasciencecampus/sdg_661_analysis_and_reporting/README.md

 GSWE is globaly and publicaly availabe, and can be extracted via the [Google Earth Engine](https://earthengine.google.com/)

+GSWE data for the UK has already been extracted and can be accessed [here](https://drive.google.com/drive/folders/1fhexANrrCfBaz6sNEGUvcaDmGApfPkEI?usp=sharing)

 ## Extracting GSWE
 Code has been developed to extract GSWE data to Google Drive using the `GSWE_reporting` package.